Going live from zoom to Airmeet comprises 4 simple steps :

 - As soon as you start the meeting, the stream goes live, and you can see the output on the Airmeet session backstage.

 - Once everything is good, click on the start session, and your audience would be able to see the streaming from Zoom into the Airmeet session.

 Need more help?
 Contact firstname.lastname@example.org or visit our 24*7 Support Lounge.

 Host view on zoom (gallery view/speaker view) would be the same stream on Airmeet.

 ZOOM watermark would be displayed at the bottom right while stream and can’t be removed as it's provided by zoom by default.

-There would be a latency of about ~15-20 seconds between the stream being sent and the stream being received.
+There would be a latency of about ~15-20 seconds between the sent and the received stream.

 If the input stops midway during a live session, it will freeze at the last frame.